March 7, 2026

 - Level 1 (entry-level): 1 entry

-The Department of Homeland Security published their estimates when they announced this rule.
-Here is what they expect:
+The Department of Homeland Security published their estimates when they announced this rule, and these numbers paint a more nuanced picture than the panic would suggest:

 Need Help With Your Immigration Case?